“How do I become a travel blogger?” That’s a question we get a lot.

 It is important to remain professional and stay on top of things.

-10. Are you willing to make an editorial schedule and stick to it?
+Can you make an editorial schedule and stick to it?

 At first it was fun writing a blog post every couple of days, but now it is cutting into your travel time.